v-for-vincent/blog/content/kartograph_osm.rst

 :category: Python
 :slug: kartograph-leuven
 :author: Vincent Nys
-:summary: How I drew a nice-looking map of Leuven
+:summary: How I drew an initial map of Leuven
-:status: draft

 The plan
 --------